jcalado/rt-4d-fw-beta/README.md

   - Not filing a bug doesn't help improve the firmware.
 - This firmware requires some experience using computers and the command line.
   - If you can't handle the command line, don't use my firmware.
+  - If you don't know how to deal with "COMx", don't use my firmware.
 - If you struggle to find a download for the flasher tools, don't use my firmware.
   - If finding the download is too difficult, using my firmware or the RT-4D will be even more difficult for you.
 - If you think 3.14 is perfect, then don't use my firmware.
 Enjoy all the crappy bugs that Radtel still hasn't fixed even in 3.16.